MatthijsKamstra/haxeunity/06keep/example.md

 # Keep

-Keep files, stop DCE
+Keep files, stop DCE (if you need a little bit more indepth info, read the [about](about.md))

 Check the [code folder](https://github.com/MatthijsKamstra/haxeunity/tree/master/06keep/code) for more comments.

-The short version of the folder structure will not work without the files Unity needs.
+The "normal" filestructure I use for examples will not work.
-If you want to know more about that, read the [setup](../00setup/example.md)
+We will follow the Unity/C# folder structure you see here:

 ```
 + unity-haxe-helloworld